DivanVanZyl/DivanVanZyl/README.md

 ### Hi there 👋

 My name is Divan, and I love math and software.
-I'm really passionate about all things realted to computers!🤖
+I'm passionate about all things realted to computers!🤖

-I'm currently coding on-demand logistics software at my job, and mostly coding with Blazor in my spare time.
+I'm currently coding on-demand logistics software at my job.

 <!--
 **DivanVanZyl/DivanVanZyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.